-The highly skilled team at Vascular Access Center of West Orange place central venous access catheters in your arm or chest to assist in the delivery of medicines.
-If you suffer from central venous occlusion or otherwise need a venous catheter, call the West Orange, New Jersey center or book an appointment online today.
+The highly skilled team at Vascular Access Center of West Orange and Piscataway place central venous access catheters in your arm or chest to assist in the delivery of medicines.
+If you suffer from central venous occlusion or otherwise need a venous catheter, call the West Orange or Piscataway, New Jersey center or book an appointment online today.

 Central venous occlusion and stenosis are two major challenges in the treatment of dialysis patients.
 Occlusion happens when there’s an obstruction that completely blocks blood flow, while stenosis means the flow is reduced, but not entirely stopped.